Clark Freeport Zone – Rapidly Developing With Lots Of Action

-Today, Clark forms the hub for business, industry, aviation, education, and tourism in the Philippines as well as a leisure, fitness, entertainment, and gaming center of Central Luzon (source: Wikipedia).
-The GGLC (Global Gateway Logistics City) development, a Kuwaiti funded project in Clark, is the first aerotropolis in the Philippines and is also the biggest infrastructure project ever in the Philippines.
-The project culminates in the construction of a number of different facilities including a hospital, residential housing, warehouses, manufacturing facilities, hotels, retail outlets, restaurants, convention centres and offices – virtually a whole new city.
+Today, Clark forms the hub for business, industry, aviation, education, and tourism in the Philippines as well as leisure, fitness, entertainment, and gaming centre of Central Luzon (source: Wikipedia).
+The GGLC (Global Gateway Logistics City) development, a Kuwaiti funded project in Clark, is the first aerotropolis in the Philippines.
+It is also the biggest infrastructure project ever in the Philippines.
+The project culminates in the construction of a number of different facilities.
+This includes a hospital, residential housing, warehouses, manufacturing facilities, hotels, retail outlets, restaurants, convention centres and offices – virtually a whole new city.

-Aside from what I have mentioned, as far as a tourist destination, there isn’t really that much to see or do in Clark however, one of the main features, being a former US Air Base, is that it does have an international airport, in which the GGLC development is centred around.
+Aside from what I have mentioned, as far as a tourist destination, there isn’t really that much to see or do in Clark.
+However, one of the main features, being a former US Air Base, is that it does have an international airport.
+The GGLC development is centred around the airport.
 Further to this, there is planning in place for a high-speed railway system that will connect the airport, to Metro Manila, once the additional two terminals have been built by 2025.
 If you were planning to visit some of the more northern attractions of Luzon, such as the Banaue Rice Terraces, Subic Bay, Biak Na Bato or Mt.
 Pinatubo, then flying into Clark is a very viable option depending on where you coming from.

-One of the main tourist attractions in Clark is the annual Philippine International Hot Air Balloon Fiesta, which is held every Valentines weekend.
+One of the main tourist attractions in Clark is the annual Philippine International Hot Air Balloon Fiesta.
+This is held every Valentines weekend.
 This event has evolved into the longest-running sports aviation event in Asia and attracts thousands of people from all over the world.
 There are a number of activities including kite flying, aerobatic exhibitions, skydiving, paragliding, microlight and ultralight flying plus much more.

 If you are into golf, Mimosa Golf and Country Club is a world class 36-hole golf resort that is well worth a visit.
 Set against the foothills of the Cabusilan Mountains, featuring Mt.
 Pinatubo, the scenery is spectacular.
 With 125 Mediterranean inspired, luxurious villas, and six restaurants, this is a fantastic retreat for a relaxing weekend away from the big smoke of Manila, or a central base if you are planning to explore other parts of northern and central Luzon.